jariperttunen/eughgsummary/USAGE.md

 eughgsummary contains three scripts to collect and organise data from annual CRF Reporting tables (i.e. "official excel files") as country by country and year by year excel files and sheets.

-Currently it is possible to gather data concerning LULUCF land use categories, harvested wood products and LULUCF summary.
+Currently it is possible to gather data with three scripts concerning LULUCF land use categories, harvested wood products and LULUCF summary.
 The reporting categories or subcategories used are the ones that are common to all parties.
 The collected data is provided as is, no further analysis or examination is done.

 ## euco2.py
-The scripts collects net emissions from the Table4.A to Table4.F.
+The scripts collects net emissions from the Table 4.A to Table 4.F.
 This amounts to data for LULUCF land use, land-use change and forestry.
-The output is a single file of all net emissions collected and one file of net emissions collected for each of the Table4 A-F.
+The output is a single file of all net emissions collected and one file of net emissions for each of the six Tables 4 A-F.

 The command line arguments are:
 + -d: The main directory for the CRF Reporting tables.
 It is assumed the excel files are